 Wind up the lesson by forming two groups.
-One group to discuss how rubber is extracted as shown on page 160 of the Learners Book and the other group to summarise the procedure of rubber processing before sales are made as outlined in the Learner's Book.
+One group to discuss how rubber is extracted as shown in the Learners Book and the other group to summarise the procedure of rubber processing before sales are made as outlined in the Learner's Book.
 This is what is required in Activity 10.28 in the Learner's Book.